-- Component 1: Recovery of learning losses in the West Bank: This component will support the recovery of learning losses across kindergarten, primary and secondary education.
+- Component 1: Recovery of learning losses: This component will support the recovery of learning losses across kindergarten, primary and secondary education.
 Component 1 focuses on expanding access to early childhood education for KG2 children and addressing learning losses for primary and secondary school students in the West Bank, prioritizing areas heavily impacted by increased violence and mobility restrictions.
 It will support the recovery of early learning, provide targeted interventions in core subjects, and integrate socio-emotional and psychosocial support into teaching practices.
-Secondary students will benefit from online tutoring and supplementary resources to enhance independent study and academic performance, with a focus on supporting vulnerable families and marginalized communities. - Component 2: Preparatory Support for Learning Recovery in Gaza: This component aims to ensure the readiness of the Ministry of Education and Higher Education (MOEHE) to rapidly scale up Temporary Learning Spaces (TLS) for children and youth in Gaza following a ceasefire.
-Activities include developing minimum standards for TLS related to facilities, health and safety, and teaching resources; mapping and identifying potential locations for TLS based on needs assessments and key indicators such as population density and land availability; and creating a teaching workforce strategy, including updating a roster of K-12 teaching staff to address gaps.
-The component will also support the update of Gaza's Education Response Plan, outlining a phased implementation schedule from KG to tertiary education.
-All activities under this component will be results-based, linked to achieving Performance-Based Conditions (PBCs).

-Component 3: Project Management and Monitoring and Evaluation: This component will support the MoEHE Project Coordination Unit (PCU) to manage and oversee project implementation.
-Building on its experience with the ongoing Early Childhood Development (ECD) and Phase 1 of SERATAC projects, the component will support additional staffing capacity that may be needed, data collection and reporting mechanisms, communication and knowledge-sharing activities, and implementation and monitoring of activities as detailed in the Environmental and Social Commitment Plan (ESCP).

-• Component 4: Contingent Emergency Response Component (CERC): In the event of a future eligible crisis or emergency, the project will provide an immediate response, as needed.
+Secondary students will benefit from online tutoring, enhanced equipment, connectivity, and supplementary resources to support independent study and academic performance, with a focus on supporting vulnerable families and marginalized communities. - Component 2: Project Management and Monitoring and Evaluation: This component will support the MoEHE Project Coordination Unit (PCU) to manage and oversee project implementation.
+Building on its experience with the ongoing Early Childhood Development (ECD) and Phase 1 of SERATAC projects, the component will support additional staffing capacity that may be needed, data collection and reporting mechanisms, communication and knowledge-sharing activities, and implementation and monitoring of activities as detailed in the Environmental and Social Commitment Plan (ESCP). - Component 3: Contingent Emergency Response Component (CERC): In the event of a future eligible crisis or emergency, the project will provide an immediate response, as needed.
 This component would draw from uncommitted funds under the other components of the project.